bcomnes/bret.io/src/blog/2023/reintroducing-top-bun/README.md

 ### A Docs Website

-`top-bun` now builds it's own repo into a docs website.
+`top-bun` now builds its own repo into a docs website.
 It's slightly better than the GitHub README.md view, so go check it out!
-It even has a real domain name so you know its for real.
+It even has a real domain name, so you know it's for real.

 - 🌎 [top-bun.org](https://top-bun.org)

 <figure>
   <a href="./img/docs-site.png">